 1 Tbsp. butter

 pinch of cayenne pepper

 2 Tbsp.
 Mascarpone cheese

 In a medium pot, heat olive oil and melt butter.

 Add onion and garlic.
 Saute for a few minutes, or until onions becomes soft and translucent.

 Add cayenne pepper and arborio rice.
 Cook rice for about 2 minutes.

 Add white wine and simmer for about 2 minutes.

 In the meantime, use a small pot, heat 3 cups of chicken stock.
-Add a ladleful of broth to the rice mixture and stir until the rice absorbs the broth.
+Add a cup or more of broth to the rice mixture, and stir until the rice absorbs the broth.
 Continue to do this until all the broth has been absorbed.
 Taste rice for salt.
 The rice should be tender.
 Turn off the heat.

 Stir in the mascarpone cheese and parmigiano-reggiano grated cheese.
 Serve immediately.